Anson Mount To Play Black Bolt In ‘Marvel’s Inhumans’

 — Anson Mount (@ansonmount) February 25, 2017

-That said, Mssrs.
-Jeph Loeb and Scott Buck, respectively the head of Marvel Television and Marvel’s Inhumans showrunner, did comment on the casting to Deadline.
+That said, Jeph Loeb and Scott Buck, respectively the head of Marvel Television and Marvel’s Inhumans showrunner, did comment on the casting to Deadline.
 Mr. Loeb stated that Mr. Mount is excited about the role and that his “almost regal persona” made him ideal for the part.
 Mr. Buck talked about the complexities of Black Bolt as a character, pointing out, as did Mr. Loeb, that Black Bolt does not speak, and an actor, in this case Mr. Mount, would have to be excellent at visually conveying the character’s inner life.

 For those not in the know, Black Bolt doesn’t speak because his voice can destroy entire city blocks and then some.
 The Inhumans as a people all have superpowers, granted to them by the Terrigen Mists, and, in the comics, a history of eugenics and slavery.
 Black Bolt’s wife, Medusalith or Medusa, has immense amounts of prehensile hair, for example, and his brother, Maximus, has a superhuman intellect.